woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_authentication.md

 ![Generated REST API key](images/woocommerce-api-key-generated.png)

+If the WordPress user associated with an API key is deleted, the API key will cease to function.
+API keys are not transferred to other users.

 ### Auto generating API keys using our Application Authentication Endpoint ###

 This endpoint can be used by any APP to *allow users to generate API keys* for your APP.
 This makes integration with WooCommerce API easier because the user only needs to grant access to your APP via a URL.
 After being redirected back to your APP, the API keys will be sent back in a separate POST request.